Assassination of Indira Gandhi: Aftermath

 Over the next four days, 8,000 Sikhs were killed in retaliatory violence.
-Other sources record 16,000 deaths of Sikhs.
+Other sources record well over 25,000 deaths of Sikhs.

 The Justice Thakkar Commission of Inquiry, headed by Justice Manharlal Pranlal Thakkar, set up to probe Gandhi's assassination, recommended a separate probe for the conspiracy angle behind the assassination.
 The Thakkar Report stated that the "needle of suspicion" pointed at R. K. Dhawan for complicity in the conspiracy.

 Satwant Singh and co-conspirator Kehar Singh were sentenced to death.
 Both were executed on 6 January 1989.

 A Punjabi movie titled Kaum De Heere (Gems of the Community) highlighting the roles/lives of the two guards that assassinated Indira Gandhi was set to be released on 22 August 2014, but was banned by the Indian government for five years.